alexanderfink/emscripten_cmake_make_minimal/README.md

 ### Compile and use archives (.a)
-> **Attention:** If you try to use an archive or object file that was not compiled for wasm will result in the following error: wasm-ld-13: error: unknown file type: calculator.o
+> **Attention:** If you try to use an archive or object file that was not compiled for wasm will result in the following error: wasm-ld-13: error: unknown file type: calculator.o.
+See https://github.com/emscripten-core/emscripten/issues/7972 for further information.

 Create an object file with emscripten clang wrapper emcc: `emcc -c -o libsource.o libsource.cpp`